 How it works

 Let’s say Ahmad, 32, has finally decided to purchase his first property.
-He has been working for ten years and he currently earns RM3,000 a month.
-He does not have any outstanding loans and has been chosen for a PR1MA property worth RM250,000.
+He has been working for ten years and currently earns RM3,000 a month.
+He does not have any outstanding loans and has been chose for a PR1MA property worth RM250,000.

-He has decided to finance the purchase through a combination of the stepped-up end-financing scheme and by withdrawing monthly from his EPF Account 2.
+He has decided to finance the purchase through a combination of the stepped-up end-financing scheme and by withdrawing monthly from EPF Account 2, which entitles him to get an estimated loan amount of up to RM282,200.

 Refinancing is simply getting a new mortgage to replace the original loan.
 This allows a borrower to obtain a better interest term and rate, and also access their home equity when the value of the home goes up.